AIBendereL/AIBendereL.github.io/_posts/2023-05-04-image_retrieval_cnn.md

 For system improvement attempts,
 If I manage to improve the system successfully, there will (may)be a blog "IR with CNN Phase 2", or something like that.
-On the other hand, if it is doomed, please visit my other blogs if you are interested.
+Meanwhile, please visit my other blogs if you are interested.

 <br/>